-Targeted therapy: These drugs attack specific cancer cells or proteins that affect cancer growth.
-This type of treatment aims to reduce the risk of adverse effects by targeting specific cells.
+- Targeted therapy: These drugs attack specific cancer cells or proteins that affect cancer growth.
+This type of treatment aims to reduce the risk of adverse effects by targeting specific cells and not healthy ones.

 Doctors often prescribe a combination of therapies.
 Some treatments, such as radiation and chemotherapy, may cause unwanted side effects.
 However, most of these resolve after treatment ends.